 Our Organic Concept Orchard

-In the spring of 2007, we were approached by the apple supplier, OrchardWorld Ltd , and asked if we would host a 4 hectare state of the art organic ‘concept' orchard.
-This was to be a sister orchard to a one hectare conventional version planted nearby exactly one year earlier.
+In the spring of 2007, we were approached by the apple supplier, OrchardWorld Ltd , and asked if we would host a 4 hectare state of the art 'Organic Concept Orchard'.
+This was to be a sister orchard to a one hectare conventional version planted on a neighbouring farm exactly one year earlier.
 Organic techniques and the technology available for pest and disease control had come on in leaps and bounds in the preceding two years, and feeling we now had a reasonable chance of success we accepted the offer.

-The orchard, situated on our finest land, is a super-intensive planting based on the Dutch table-top system and is entirely systems driven; there are 3000 trees per hectare (compared with about 1000 per hectare as used in our conventional semi-intensive systems) planted on a wire and post support system under full trickle irrigation.
+The orchard, situated on our finest land, is a super-intensive planting based on the Dutch table-top design and is entirely systems driven; there are 3000 trees per hectare (compared with about 1000 per hectare as used in our conventional semi-intensive systems) planted on a wire and post support system under full trickle irrigation.
 This level of tree planting is the only way that such a capital intensive system can quickly achieve the very high yields required to make it a financially viable option.

 The varieties were chosen for consumer appeal and to give a spread of maturity to aid marketing; they included Cox, Royal Gala, Braeburn, Bramley and Egremont Russet as well as newer more disease resistant varieties such as Early Windsor, Estival, Festival, Fuji and Pinova.